cloudposse/terraform-spacelift-cloud-infrastructure-automation/README.md

 }
 ```

-**NOTE:** Be sure to set the `manage_state` value from the start, otherwise changing this value after deploying a stack may cause resources to be orphaned!
+**IMPORTANT:** Be sure to set the `manage_state` value from the start, otherwise changing this value after deploying a stack may cause resources to be orphaned!